FlexBE/flexbe_docs/docs/source/index.rst

   :alt: An image of the FlexBE State Machine Editer should appear here.
 |

-FlexBE enables a non-developer operator to make adjustments to behaviors during runtime in situations where the exact scenario the robot will be facing is not known in advance.

 FlexBE includes both an Onboard (robot) Behavior Executive and an Operator Control Station (OCS) for supervisory control and *collaborative autonomy* through adjustable autonomy levels.
 The unique separation between the Onboard behavior and the OCS allows for distinct roles and responsibilities,